A Step-By-Step Guide To Records of Processing Activities (RoPA)

 At all times, there must be a dedicated individual overseeing compliance and maintaining the necessary records regarding data processing activities.

-Records of processing activities example
+Records of processing activities (RoPA) example

 There have been a few templates published by regulatory authorities to give companies a workbench for their compliance efforts as it relates to keeping a RoPA.